Loaded Rates in Enterprise Agreements: Balancing efficiency against costs

 Accordingly, loaded rates in an approved and current agreement may continue to apply, but the base rate of pay used to determine other rates of pay may need to be increased to the base rate provided for in the relevant modern award.

-If your company is using an agreement with loaded rates and you’re unsure of the appropriate rates of pay pursuant to your agreement, contact the NRA Workplace Relations team on 1800 RETAIL (738 245) for further assistance.
+If your company is using an agreement with loaded rates and you’re unsure of the appropriate rates of pay pursuant to your agreement, contact NRA Legal on 1800 572 679 for further assistance.

 The Aldi Agreements